Important Information on Masks and Hot Weather

 While your workplace doesn’t have to be below a certain temperature, during hot weather, employers should allow greater flexibility within the workplace to minimise the effects of extreme heat on workers.

-Employers should also undertake risk assessments, particularly for workers who may be at higher risk of heat related illness such as workers who are pregnant or have a medical condition.
+Employers should also undertake risk assessments, particularly for workers who may be at higher risk of heat related illness such as workers who are pregnant, post menopausal, or have a medical condition.

 That is why the SDA is calling on all employers to adopt our 10-point safety plan for wearing masks and working in hot weather.